-At the beginning of the contract or in the event of a change to a contract which contains a leasing component, the Group divides the contractually agreed remuneration on the basis of the relative individual sales prices.
-If an agreement contains leasing and non-leasing components, the Group applies IFRS 15 to divide the contractually agreed remuneration.
-A distinction must be made between non-lease components of the persistent debt relationship in which the service the tenant receives is not separate, for which service however he has to reimburse Diok Group in the framework of the running costs (the object of IFRS 16), and those components in which the Diok Group has an obligation to render a [separate] service (object of IFRS 15).
-Therefore the revenues from the on-charging of expenses for land tax and building insurance now come under the scope of IFRS 16, alongside net rental income.
+At the beginning of the contract, or in the event of a change to a contract which contains a leasing component, the Group divides the contractually agreed remuneration on the basis of the relative individual sales prices.
+If an agreement contains leasing and non-leasing components, the Group applies IFRS 15 to separate the contractually agreed remuneration.
+A distinction is made between non-lease components of the ongoing debt relationship - these involve operating costs which the tenant must reimburse to the Diok Group (the subject of IFRS 16) - and those in which the Diok Group has an obligation to render a performance (the subject of IFRS 15).
+Hence the revenues from the on-charging of expenses for land tax and building insurance now come under the scope of IFRS 16, alongside net rental income.